Cambodia & Vietnam on a Shoestring

 This morning we make our way to the Cambodia/Vietnam border.
 After driving for approximately 2 hours, we'll stop for a break in Kampot, an attractive riverside Cambodian town, well-known for the quality of its local pepper.
 It is approximately another 2 hours to reach the Vietnamese the border.
 The border crossing requires you to walk approx 150 meters on a flat road with your bags into Vietnam where our private bus will be waiting for us.
 After completing the necessary formalities, we will continue on to Chau Doc (Vietnam), a 4-5 hour drive.
 Tonight we will stay in a basic village homestay that includes dinner.
 Approx travel time: Private bus from Sihanoukville to Chau Doc: 9 hours (not including border formalities)

 After breakfast on day 9, we head to Ho Chi Minh City (Saigon) a journey which will take most of the day.
 This evening, why not head to one of the rooftop bars such as the Rex Hotel, one of the classic colonial Saigon institutions, where there is often live music.
+Enjoy one of several street food crawls with the group and CEO while in Ho Chi Minh City.
+Bring your appetites and your wallets, and the CEO will bring you to the best spots and teach you a bit about the local street food.
 Day 10 is free for you to explore.
 You may choose to visit the Cu Chi Tunnels, a complex network of tunnels 90 minutes from the city where the locals lived during the American War to keep safe.
 Perhaps visit the the immense Ben Thanh Market and grab a snack at one of its many food stands.
 Those with an interest in Vietnam's recent war history may like to visit the Reunification Palace, the residence of the presidents of South Vietnam before 1974, and the fascinating nearby War Remnants Museum.
 Also very interesting is Cholon, Saigon’s Chinese quarter.
 A cyclo can take you to any of these places for a very reasonable price and is a fun way to travel around Ho Chi Minh City.
 On the evening of day 10, we take an overnight train to Nha Trang, the first of 3 sleeper trains you will take in Vietnam.
 The sleeper trains throughout Vietnam are quite comfortable.
 Each cabin sleeps 4 people in 2 bunk beds.
 You will be able to lock the door from the inside.
 All bedding is provided.
 The train is air conditioned and has squat and Western style toilets with a wash basin at the end of each compartment.
 Bags can be stored in your cabin and accessed at anytime.
 Food and drinks are available for purchase on board.
 This is not to everyone’s taste so we recommend you bring your own.
 Our Saigon hotel is located in front of the city’s main market, Ben Than Market, and very close to Saigon's backpackers street.
 All rooms are double or twin share with air conditioning and en suite bathroom.
 Wifi is available.
 A small swimming pool is also available on the second floor.
 Approx Travel Time: Private bus from Chau Doc to Ho Chi Minh City: 7-8 hrs Please note: As this is a combination trip, some of your tour members may depart in Ho Chi Minh City and you may be joined by some new travelling companions on Day 10.

 Days 11-12 Nha Trang (1B)